 Significant Projects

-The Company considers the Punitaqui Mining Complex to be its most significant project.
+The Company considers Punitaqui to be its most significant project.
 Punitaqui is a former producing copper mine and ore processing plant which has been idle since April, 2020.
 For 2022, the Company's plans for Punitaqui primarily include: